DanielleDaly/portfolio-project-4/README.md

 - Once a user likes a recipe, the total number of likes will increase.
 - Once a user unlikes a recipe, the total number of likes will decrease.

-### As a logged in user I want to edit previous comments I have made so that I can update/ add detail to my comment
+### As a logged in user I want to edit previous comments I have made so that I can update / add detail to my comment

-- Logged in/ registered users can edit comments that they have made previously.
+- Logged in / registered users can edit comments that they have made previously.
 - When a user clicks the "Edit" Button on their comment, their previous comment will display giving them the chance to update it before saving.
 - The updated comment will then be displyed in the comments section instead of the original comment.
 - Users can only edit their own comments.
 They will not be able to edit comments left by other users.

 ### As a logged in user I want to delete previous comments I have made so that I can remove previous comments from a recipe

-- Logged in/ registered users can delete comments that they have made previously.
+- Logged in / registered users can delete comments that they have made previously.
 - The "Delete" button will display on a users comments when they are logged in.
 - They can only delete their own comments and not comments made by another user.
 - A pop up will be displayed when a user clicks on the delete button.
 This message will confirm if they want to delete the comment or cancel their request.